SpectralGCD: Spectral Concept Selection and Cross-modal Representation Learning for Generalized Category Discovery: Implementation Details

 \section{Implementation Details}

 We use the CLIP with image encoder ViT-B/16 trained by OpenAI \citep{pmlr-v139-radford21a}, to ensure fairness with the rest of the multimodal methods in GCD.
 We train only the last transformer block of the visual encoder.
 The text encoder is left frozen and used only once to extract the student textual embeddings.
 The linear layer $W$ which maps the cross-modal representation has 768 as output dimension, to match the input size of both the classifier and MLP.
 The balance coefficient $\lambda$ is set to $0.35$ as in \citet{Wen_2023_ICCV}, while the thresholdings $\beta_e$ and $\beta_c$ are set to $0.95$ and $0.99$ respectively (see~\Cref{fig:main_threshold_comparison}).
+After Spectral Filtering, we append the \textit{Old} class names to the filtered dictionary, as they are available under standard GCD protocol.
 We set the same CLIP's logit temperatures for both the teacher and the student ($\tau_t = \tau_s = 0.01 $), while the $\tau$ temperature used for classification and contrastive objectives is fixed to $0.1$, following previous works.
 We train the model for $200$ epochs.
 We used two different learning rates with cosine annealing for the image encoder and the remaining learnable parameters.
 The visual backbone is fine-tuned with a learning rate of $5e-3$, while for the classifier, MLP and linear layer learning we set it to $0.1$.
 Training batch size is fixed at $128$.

 In the evaluation protocol, the clustering accuracy is computed by matching model predictions $\hat{y}_i$ to the ground-truth labels $y_i$ as:

 where $\mathcal{D}_u$ is the unlabeled set and $\mathcal{P}(\mathcal{Y}_u)$ is the set of all label permutations for the unlabeled classes $\mathcal{Y}_u$.
 Accuracy is then reported for three subsets: \textbf{All}: all instances in $\mathcal{D}_u$; \textbf{Old}: instances in $\mathcal{D}_u$ whose labels belong to the labeled set $\mathcal{Y}_l$; and \textbf{New}: instances in $\mathcal{D}_u$ whose labels belong to the novel classes $\mathcal{Y}_u \setminus \mathcal{Y}_l$.
 All experiments are conducted on a single NVIDIA RTX 4090.
 Reported performance is averaged on three different seeds (see~\Cref{tab:error_std_table} for standard deviations).
 In~\Cref{tab:dataset_details} we include additional dataset details, regarding the samples count and splits used in our evaluation.